“I’m telling you, dude. You need a ‘side bank’ like SF Fire.”

 Finding Another Way:

-The phrase 'side bank curious' is a tactic SF Fire Credit Union is using to broaden the idea that banking services are not exclusive to banks.
+The phrase 'side bank curious' is a tactic SF Fire Credit Union is using to convey the idea that banking services are not exclusive to banks.

 The ultimate goal is to spur a transitionary relationship where people will eventually consider SF Fire their primary banking provider.
 In the meantime, however, Chew is only looking to start with getting new members to test the waters, and see if a credit union works for them.